dolbeysystems/fusion-cac-web-docs/content/account-screen/account-viewers/code-summary/_index.md

 ![Code Summary Validation Results](ValidationResults.png)

-Once all necessary validations results are resolved, the Code Summary link in the Navigation pane will return to black and users can hit the {{%button%}}Submit{{%/button%}} button to complete the chart.
+Once all necessary validations results are resolved, the Code Summary link in the Navigation Tree will return to black and users can hit the {{%button%}}Submit{{%/button%}} button to complete the chart.

 ### Pending Reasons